 There is an escape from the game though.
 It’s called self-leadership and self-sufficiency.
 How do you reach it?
 By repositioning your relationship with the world.
-It is a fairly easy concept which completely changes your paradigm of thinking.
+It is a fairly easy concept that completely changes your paradigm of thinking.
 To explain it, let’s go back to the nature of humans and the mechanisms of survival.

-When we are born, we are dependent on the care, love and leadership of our caretakers.
+When we are born, we are dependent on the care, love, and leadership of our caretakers.
 We rely on external sources to help us be comfortable and learn how to live on our own.
 When we reach puberty, we are supposed to become independent and take the responsibility for own life and wellbeing.
-However, if during our childhood we didn’t quite learn how to do it, we will keep relying on external sources to provide us love, attention, acceptance, safety and guidance.
+However, if during our childhood we didn’t quite learn how to do it, we will keep relying on external sources to provide us love, attention, acceptance, safety, and guidance.

 Why does it happen?
 Sometimes our parents don’t give us a good example of an independent, happy and self-sufficient life.
-Sometimes they don’t make us feel good enough and that we can make it on our own by exercising control, criticism or establishing a lot of rules.
+Sometimes they don’t make us feel good enough and that we can make it on our own by exercising control, criticism, or establishing a lot of rules.
 Love and attention become conditioned and life becomes a competition for getting those precious resources.

 A recent theory by L. Bosurgi calls this reliance on the external world in adult life an overextended natural instinct of codependency or Bosurgi Syndrome.
-To terminate it, a person needs to become the leader of their own life, provide to themselves love, acceptance, validation and leadership and become responsible for their personal, professional and emotional success.
+To terminate it, a person needs to become the leader of their own life, provide to themselves love, acceptance, validation, and leadership and become responsible for their personal, professional and emotional success.

 Self-love and acceptance is the way to love and relate to others without depending on them.
 If we accomplish this, we become immune to what the world thinks of us, to the games, rules, etc. We will make our own rules based on our values and principles and we will be choosing partners and relationships not out of a place of need and fear, but out of a place of our desire and a conscious choice.